 "It would be nice to have a little booklet that told you of other people's experience.
-A lot of people say I wish I knew now, what I knew at the end."
-(Carer, dementia needs assessment)33
+A lot of people say I wish I knew now, what I knew at the end".36

 There are many carers services and a lot of third sector support, although some regions are concerned over the sustainability of support that receives short term grant funding.
 Support for carers mentioned in the assessments is summarised below.